TotallyInformation/remark-obsidian-callout-fixed/README.md

 A remark plugin to parse Obsidian's callout syntax.

 > [!NOTE]
-> This is a FIXED version of the [original](https://github.com/escwxyz/remark-obsidian-callout).
+> This is a FIXED version (v1.5.0-fixed) of the [original](https://github.com/escwxyz/remark-obsidian-callout).
 It fixes Issue #45 that the author claimed to have fixed in v1.5.0 but that was not fixed.
 >
 > For reference, the issue is on line 19 of `src/index.ts`. `from "} ./icons";` should be `from "} ./icons.js";`
+> In the `dist` folder (not included in the original), line 3 should also include the `.js`.
 >
-> In the `dist` folder (not included in the original), line 3 should also include the `.js`.
+> Several additional enhancements have also been added (v1.5.1-fixed-2).
+>
+> * If no title is provided (e.g. text after the type specifier), the callout type is automatically added instead.
+> * The `titleTextTransform` config option gets a second argument that contains the callout type
+> * The default tag types for the title icon and title text default as `span` instead of `div`
 >
 > This version is not published to `npm` but you can install direct from this repo with `npm install totallyinformation/remark-obsidian-callout-fixed --save-dev`.